abaheer/dlp-to-drive/README.md

 ## How to use

-- Install requirements.
 You will need to have [ffmpeg](https://ffmpeg.org/) and [yt-dlp](https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file) installed and added to PATH or in the same directory as main.py.

+- Install requirements:

 ```
 $ pip install -r requirements.txt
 ```

-- Run using
+- Run using:

 ```
 $ python main.py